1. Get in the right frame of mind.

 - Read your OWN “feel good” book containing a list of all the things that are positive in your life.
 Create one today and Add to it often, and pull it out whenever you need “reminding” that life is good.

 - Park your “personal baggage”.
 A tough thing to do for many people, but try to leave any personal worries behind so that you can concentrate on your work.
-At least if work is going well then you will feel batter for that.
+At least if work is going well then you will feel better for that.

 “Time is what we want most, but what we use worst.”
 William Penn